Projects

 aspirations plan

-This plan is a resource to guide the planning and development of the built environment by locating Mana Whenua aspirations which are based on long-standing habitation and historical links to the whenua in Te Whanganui-a-Tara.
-Third Studio worked closely with the Let’s Get Wellington Moving Mana Whenua Steering Group to wānanga, record, translate and present sites of past, present and future significance.
+This plan is a resource to guide the planning and development of the built environment by locating mana whenua aspirations which are based on long-standing habitation and historical links to the whenua in Te Whanganui-a-Tara.
+Third Studio worked closely with Te Pīringa to wānanga, record and present mana whenua values and aspirations in the whenua and provide guidance on how to collaborate with mana whenua going forward.

-The Mana Whenua Aspirations Plan was developed in collaboration with Taranaki Whānui ki Te Upoko o Te Ika, Let’s Get Wellington Moving and Wellington City Council.
+In collaboration with Taranaki Whānui ki Te Upoko o Te Ika, Let’s Get Wellington Moving and Wellington City Council

 Aotearoa Urban Planning Toolkit

-The Aotearoa Urban Planning Toolkit was created in collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle and the Royal Society of New Zealand Te Apārangi Marsden Fund.
+In collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle and the Royal Society of New Zealand Te Apārangi Marsden Fund

 He Haerenga ki te Maunga